[ Applications open on the 1st September. See more on APPLICATIONS ]

 Language: The course is thaught in English, which is the main language of this program (see FAQ).
 Knowledge of Portuguese and Spanish are only optional.

-Schedule: 1st semester – Normal classes work in an after work schedule (1 to 2 days a week), between 18h and 22h – however, several activities and sessions take place beyond this schedule.
-The specific days of each unit is divulged at the begging of each semester.
+Schedule: 1st semester – Normal classes work in an after work schedule (1 to 2 days a week), between 6pm. and 10pm – however, several activities and sessions take place beyond this schedule.

-The online application process is now closed.
-Informations in this link.
+The online application process will open on the 1st September 2018.
+Information in this link.

 Tuitions for the 1st semester: 1000 euros.